 In 1966 Ward was accepted onto the Camberwell School of Art and Crafts Ceramics course after developing a fascination with pottery during Adult Education classes.
 After graduating he worked as a part time pottery teacher in London while also developing his studio.
-In 1979 he and moved to Pembrokeshire where he still resides and works.
+In 1979 he moved to Pembrokeshire where he still resides and works.

 ‘There is something compelling about the making of pots, regardless of function, which keeps me within the particular sphere; they are the focus of some many interests and associations.
 My aim is to make pots which have simple forms with integral decoration and aspects which can interact with the environment in interesting ways; to try and express a balance between these dynamic qualities and a sense of stillness or containment.
-Form above all, but expressed through light and colour’ John Ward
+Form above all, but expressed through light and colour’ – John Ward

 Gallery - click images to enlarge